Mendel Grossman

-Mordka Mendel Grossman was born on 27 June 1913 in Gorzkowice, Piotrków Governorate, Russian Empire (today Poland).
+Mordka Mendel Grossman, commonly known as Mendel Grossman, (born on 27 June 1913 in Gorzkowice, Piotrków Governorate, Russian Empire, today Poland), was a Polish Jewish photographer known for documenting life in the Łódź Ghetto, known as Litzmannstadt Ghetto by the Germans, during the Holocaust.
+While employed in the Statistical Department of the Judenrat, he produced official photographs and also secretly photographed the conditions of daily life of the Jewish people.
+Before the ghetto’s liquidation in 1944, he hid thousands of negatives.
+Some of his photographs survived and are held by institutions including the Ghetto Fighters’ House and Yad Vashem.
 He died on 30 April 1945, during the death marches.
-He was a photographer and worker in the Statistical Department of the Litzmannstadt Ghetto.

-Youth and job in Łódź (1918-1939)
+Youth and job in Łódź (1918–1939)

 He was born in Gorzkowice to a Jewish Hasidic family as a son of Szmul Dawid Grossman and Hanna.
-After the First World War his family settled in Łódź to Wschodnia street 58.
-In early youth he (as a child) began to draw portraits, as well as scenes from Jewish life.
+After the First World War, his family settled at 58 Wschodnia Street in Łódź.
+As a child, Grossman began drawing portraits and scenes from Jewish life.
 He started to take photographs, at first as an amateur, then as a professional.
-He himself colored pictures using aniline paints.
-In the 1930s he connected with the Jewish Theater in Łódź, picturing scenes of all the performed plays, as well as actors and actresses.
-He also knew numerous writers, poets, musicians and painters.
-Just before war's onset, Habima Theatre visited Łódź.
-Mendel was back stage, photographing the performances on his own initiative and directive.
+He also colored photographs using aniline dyes.
+In the 1930s, Grossman became associated with the Jewish Theatre in Łódź, photographing performances, actors, and actresses.
+He also knew a number of writers, poets, musicians, and painters.
+Shortly before the outbreak of the Second World War, he photographed performances by Habima Theatre during its visit to Łódź.
+Grossman photographed the performances backstage on his own initiative.
 The results were the wonderfully inspired forerunner for all of his work in the ghettos and camps ~ Man in Motion ~ leading to the reverent archive of photos more aptly named as a collection ~ Motion Towards Death.